Post Fetaured Image

 The hiring of a substitute teacher is often contingent on the passing of a training or orientation program.

-Some school districts provide additional training for substitute teachers who wish to teach in special education classrooms, such as the Northside ISD.
+Some school districts provide additional teacher training for substitute teachers who wish to teach in special education classrooms, such as the Northside ISD.
 The district offers additional daily pay for professional substitutes who take a two-part special education training course and are available to work in specialized instruction classrooms.

 Perhaps the most common requirement among school districts in Texas is the requirement of a criminal history background check.
 This check often includes a fingerprinting process.